celestiaorg/celestia-app/x/qgb/overview.md

 ## Security assumptions

-The QGB security relies on Celestia validator set security, which assumes that the majority of the participating validator aren't Byzantine and behave honestly.
-This assumption ensures that the honest nodes have control over the consensus outcome and can overpower any malicious behavior from the Byzantine nodes.
+The security of the QGB relies on an honest majority of the Celestia validator set.
+This assumption indicates that more than 2/3s of the voting power follows each [block validity rule](../../specs/src/specs/block_validity_rules.md).
+Additionally, over 2/3s of the voting power sign valid validator set updates and data commitments, as outlined above.

 So, if more than 1/3rd of the validator set stops running their orchestrators,then the QGB halts.
 And, if more than 2/3rds sign invalid data, then the QGB contract will commit to invalid data and we will need to redeploy the smart contract and social slash the dishonest validators.